Storybook Weaver: Storybook Weaver Deluxe

 A noticeable feature of the Deluxe version was its bilingual capacity.
 Users could now write stories in English or Spanish, accompanied with a bilingual text-to-speech feature, an English/Spanish spell checker and a thesaurus.
 Deluxe also included "story-starters" for children who found it more difficult to get into the creative mindset, a voice recording feature, spoken tutorials and a library of object sounds and music.
 The Deluxe version of the program was re-released in a 2004 edition.

 Critical reception

 Patrick Honan of Computer Shopper liked that the game transformed stories into multimedia experiences, and appreciated how the game was simple enough to use while difficult enough to master.
 Meanwhile, Lesley Alderman of The Buffalo News listed the title in an article called "10 TOP-RATED SOFTWARE SELECTIONS FOR YOUR CHILDREN".
-T H E Journal appreciated the game's goal to inspire and motivate kids, and liked that it offered an "easy-to-use" word processor.
+THE Journal appreciated the game's goal to inspire and motivate kids, and liked that it offered an "easy-to-use" word processor.
 Knight Ridder described the program as "effortless".